Monday, December 23, 2024

 In his opinion, if Ukraine had from 14 to 21 well-equipped brigades, it could liberate all of its occupied territories.
 However, assembling 21 brigades, with about 4,000 men each, and training and equipping them to NATO standards will not be easy.

-“For comparison, 21 brigades is about 50-60% of the size of the US Army in regular service,” Bohnert said, “Or, essentially, you would have to take the equivalent of the British, German or French armies, train them and give them 100% of what they need kit".
+“For comparison, 21 brigades is about 50-60% of the strength of the US Army in regular service,” Bohnert said, “Or, essentially, you would have to take the equivalent of the British, German or French armies, train them and give them 100% of what they need kit".

 Michael Bohnert estimates that Ukraine's Western allies, such as the United States and EU members, would have to spend between $54 billion and $72 billion a year to produce enough missiles and artillery shells for Ukraine to go on the offensive again.